tiepdotme/serenade-wind/_posts/2020-05-25-packing-light.md

 Foul weather gear will go in the locker closest to the companion way.

+{% assign pwimg="denise-packing-light" %}
+{% assign pwcaption="Notice the measurements labeled in both the hanging space as well as the drawers." %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

 ## Practicum

 To put this into practice, I taped off and measured 20" of hanging locker space for myself, 12" of foul weather gear locker space (of which I would take up half), and the precise dimensions of the 4 drawers I would take up on RJS for clothes.
 When I saw the amount of space I had available to me, it was sobering.
 For many women, it would be a shock.